-Kayacks can be rented from the Fort Vermilion Recreation Board at the Community Cultural Complex - or stop by and visit us and we will help you plan it all!
+Kayaks can be rented from the Fort Vermilion Recreation Board at the Community Cultural Complex - or stop by and visit us - we will help you plan it all!

 Ponton River Valley

-The Ponton River Natural Area (?), recorded as 1,569.74 hectares in size, is located east of High Level and northwest of Fort Vermilion.
+The Ponton River Natural Area is located east of High Level and northwest of Fort Vermilion.
 The source of the Ponton River is Margaret Lake in the Caribou Mountains.

 The river meanders tightly through very remote country before uniting with the Boyer (formerly Paddle) River and joining the Peace, a few miles downstream from the Fort.
 Numerous oxbow lakes and slumping peat lands characterize the Ponton.